vi/websocat/doc.md

           [default: 4]

       --lengthprefixed-continuations
-          Do not reassume message from fragments, stream them as chunks.
+          Do not reassemble messages from fragments, stream them as chunks.
 Highest bit of the prefix would be set if the message is non-final

       --lengthprefixed-max-message-size <LENGTHPREFIXED_MAX_MESSAGE_SIZE>
           Maximum size of `lengthprefixed:` message (that needs to be reassembled from fragments)